 "Cracking down on prescription drugs, when you push in that area, you're going to push people who are abusing those drugs into another area.
 That's an unintended consequence," says Friedman.

-A n unintended casu a lty of the war on drugs is now creating the latest crisis, a massive heroin problem that's affecting people of all ages and all walks of life, in communities large and small.
+now creating the latest crisis, a massive heroin problem that's affecting people of all ages and all walks of life, in communities large and small.